lsylvestre/HLPP24/benchs/game-of-life/v3/README.md

 ## Game of Life, v3

-*The world is represented by an array of immutable vectors of booleans.*
+*The world is represented by an array of lines, each line is a vectors of booleans.*

 ### Measure execution time

-*Since the circuit is combinational, it computes the entire world within one clock cycle.*
+*The program processes one line  each 5 clock cycles*

 ```
 $ ./eclat -relax ../benchs/game-of-life/v3/v3.ecl  -main=chrono_main